 Grooming Cairn Terriers

+Eyes and Ears.
+While grooming, check your Cairn’s eyes and ears for any signs of trouble.
+Ears should be clean and free of odor.
 Eyes should be clear and eye corners free of matter.
 If there is any accumulation at the corner of the eyes, a cotton pad moistened with warm water should be used to gently wipe the matter away.

 Image Above: Courtesy of the AKC Family Dog magazine

 Daily brushing is ideal to keep teeth clean.
 If you start early, as soon as teething is complete and the gums are no longer painful to touch, most dogs will accept teeth cleaning as a daily ritual, and you will be rewarded with clean teeth and fresh breath.
 It will become a routine the dog tolerates or even enjoys if you make it pleasant with kindness and praise.
 For a “brush,” use a gauze pad wrapped around a finger, a toothbrush or a “finger brush.”
 A toothpaste made for dogs is recommended.
 Avoid toothpaste designed for humans; dogs don’t like the taste, and many of them are sweetened with xylitol, which is extremely toxic to dogs.